-- 1) Illegal use of the drugs listed in this policy and as defined in 49 CFR Part 40, as amended is prohibited at all times.
-All covered employees are prohibited from reporting for duty or remaining on duty if they have used a prohibited drug as defined in 49 CFR Part 40, as amended. - 2) Each covered employee is prohibited from consuming alcohol while performing safety-sensitive job functions or while on-call to perform safetysensitive job functions.
+- 1) All covered employees are prohibited from reporting for duty or remaining on duty any time there is a quantifiable presence of a prohibited drug in the body above the minimum thresholds defined in 49 CFR Part 40, as amended. - 2) Each covered employee is prohibited from consuming alcohol while performing safety-sensitive job functions or while on-call to perform safetysensitive job functions.
 If an on-call employee has consumed alcohol, they must acknowledge the use of alcohol at the time that they are called to report for duty.
-The covered employee will subsequently be relieved of his/her on-call responsibilities and subject to discipline for not fulfilling his/her on-call responsibilities. - 3) The Transit Department shall not permit any covered employee to perform or continue to perform safety-sensitive functions if it has actual knowledge that the employee is using alcohol. - 4) Each covered employee is prohibited from reporting to work or remaining on duty requiring the performance of safety-sensitive functions while having an alcohol concentration of 0.04 or greater regardless of when the alcohol was consumed. - a.
+The covered employee will subsequently be relieved of his/her on-call responsibilities and subject to discipline for not fulfilling his/her on-call responsibilities. - 3) The Transit Department shall not permit any covered employee to perform or continue to perform safety-sensitive functions if it has actual knowledge that the employee is using alcohol - 4) Each covered employee is prohibited from reporting to work or remaining on duty requiring the performance of safety-sensitive functions while having an alcohol concentration of 0.04 or greater regardless of when the alcohol was consumed. - a.
 An employee with a breath alcohol concentration which measures 0.02-0.039 is not considered to have violated the USDOT-FTA drug and alcohol regulations, provided the employee hasn't consumed the alcohol within four (4) hours of performing a safety-sensitive duty.
 However, if a safety-sensitive employee has a breath alcohol concentration of 0.02-0.039, USDOT-FTA regulations require the employee to be removed from the performance of safety-sensitive duties until: - i.
 The employee's alcohol concentration measures less than 0.02; or - ii.
-The start of the employee's next regularly scheduled duty period, but not less than eight hours following administration of the test.
+The start of the employee's next regularly scheduled duty period, but not less than eight hours following administration of the test. - 5) No covered employee shall consume alcohol for eight (8) hours following involvement in an accident or until he/she submits to the post-accident drug/alcohol test, whichever occurs first.

-- 5) No covered employee shall consume alcohol for eight (8) hours following involvement in an accident or until he/she submits to the post-accident drug/alcohol test, whichever occurs first. - 6) No covered employee shall consume alcohol within four (4) hours prior to the performance of safety-sensitive job functions. - 7) GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES, under its own authority, also prohibits the consumption of alcohol at all times the employee is on duty, or anytime the employee is in uniform. - 8) Consistent with the Drug-free Workplace Act of 1988, all GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES employees are prohibited from engaging in the unlawful manufacture, distribution, dispensing, possession, or use of prohibited substances in the work place including transit system premises and transit vehicles.
+- 6) No covered employee shall consume alcohol within four (4) hours prior to the performance of safety-sensitive job functions. - 7) Guilford County Transportation and Mobility Services, under its own authority, also prohibits the consumption of alcohol at all times the employee is on duty, or anytime the employee is in uniform. - 8) Consistent with the Drug-free Workplace Act of 1988, all Guilford County Transportation and Mobility Services employees are prohibited from engaging in the unlawful manufacture, distribution, dispensing, possession, or use of prohibited substances in the work place including transit system premises and transit vehicles.